← Back to ResourcesBreed Guides

 Dachshund IVDD Recovery Calgary

-Your Dachshund just got diagnosed with IVDD — what now?
-Week-by-week recovery guide for Calgary owners.
-8-week crate rest survival, conservative vs surgery decision, bladder expression for paraplegic dogs, Calgary canine rehab providers, wheelchair carts, recurrence prevention, quality of life decisions
+Your Dachshund just got an IVDD diagnosis.
+This week-by-week guide for Calgary owners covers crate rest, the conservative vs surgery choice, bladder care for paraplegic dogs, Calgary rehab providers, wheelchair carts, and recurrence prevention.

 The short answer

-If your Dachshund just got IVDD diagnosis, here's the path: immediate strict crate rest (no walking, jumping, stairs), pain management as prescribed, decision tree on conservative (Grade 1–2) vs surgery (Grade 3–5 within 24–48 hours), 8–12 weeks of crate rest commitment, possible bladder expression for paraplegic dogs, weekly Calgary canine rehab/physiotherapy ($80–$150/session at Western Veterinary Specialist Centre or Sundance Rehab), wheelchair option ($400–$1,500) if permanent paralysis.
+If your Dachshund just got an IVDD diagnosis, here's the path.
+Start strict crate rest right away (no walking, jumping, stairs).
+Use pain meds as prescribed.
+Work through the decision tree of conservative care (Grade 1–2) vs surgery (Grade 3–5 within 24–48 hours).
+Plan for 8–12 weeks of crate rest.
+Some dogs need bladder expression.
+Most need weekly Calgary canine rehab and physiotherapy at $80–$150 per session through Western Veterinary Specialist Centre or Sundance Rehab.
+A wheelchair runs $400–$1,500 if paralysis turns out to be permanent.
 Total Calgary cost: $1,000–$3,500 conservative; $9,000–$25,000+ surgical.
-Recovery rates: Grade 3 surgery 90–95%; Grade 5 with delay <30%.
-Recurrence ~20–30% within 1–3 years.
-Pet insurance is critical financial preparation.
-Quality of life with paraplegia is possible with wheelchair + dedicated care.
+Recovery rates: Grade 3 surgery 90–95%; Grade 5 with delay under 30%.
+Recurrence runs 20–30% within 1–3 years.
+Pet insurance is the most useful financial step you can take.
+Quality of life with paraplegia is real with a wheelchair and steady care.

 If your Dachshund just had a back episode in the last 24 hours

-Strict crate rest starting NOW.
+Start strict crate rest now.
 No walking, no jumping, no stairs.
 Carry to outdoor potty.
 Get to your vet today.
-If paralysis OR loss of bladder control: Calgary 24-hour specialty neurology — Western Veterinary Specialist Centre or VCA Canada West.
-MRI + surgical decision within 24–48 hours dramatically improves Grade 4–5 outcomes.
+If you see paralysis OR loss of bladder control, go to Calgary 24-hour specialty neurology at Western Veterinary Specialist Centre or VCA Canada West.
+An MRI and a surgical decision within 24–48 hours sharply improves Grade 4–5 outcomes.
 Calgary surgery cost: $5,000–$15,000+.
-If you have pet insurance, verify coverage BEFORE treatment if possible.
+If you have pet insurance, check coverage before treatment when you can.

 First 24 hours: don't panic.
-IVDD severity ranges widely and most Dachshunds recover with appropriate treatment.
+IVDD severity ranges widely, and most Dachshunds recover with the right treatment.

 Immediate steps:

-1. Strict crate rest starting NOW — no walking, no jumping, no stairs, no playing.
-Carry to outdoor potty in a sling or harness, then immediately back to crate
+1. Start strict crate rest now.
+No walking, jumping, stairs, or play.
+Carry to outdoor potty in a sling or harness, then go right back to the crate

-2. Pain management as prescribed — typically gabapentin + an NSAID (carprofen, meloxicam, Galliprant) + sometimes muscle relaxant (methocarbamol)
+2. Pain management as prescribed.
+Usually gabapentin plus an NSAID (carprofen, meloxicam, Galliprant), and sometimes a muscle relaxant (methocarbamol)

 3. Confirm your treatment plan with your vet:

-• Grade 1–2 (mild pain, no paralysis) typically conservative management 4–8 weeks
+• Grade 1–2 (mild pain, no paralysis): conservative management for 4–8 weeks

-• Grade 3–5 (paralysis or loss of bladder control) usually requires surgery within 24–48 hours for best outcomes
+• Grade 3–5 (paralysis or loss of bladder control): surgery within 24–48 hours for the best outcome

-4. For paralysis cases: Calgary specialty neurology — Western Veterinary Specialist Centre, VCA Canada West.
+4. For paralysis cases, go to Calgary specialty neurology at Western Veterinary Specialist Centre or VCA Canada West.
 Get the MRI ($2,500–$3,500) for surgical planning

-5. Verify pet insurance status BEFORE treatment if possible — some require pre-authorization
+5. Check pet insurance status before treatment if you can.
+Some plans need pre-authorization

 6. Mental shift: this is an 8-week minimum recovery commitment

-Calgary IVDD support: r/dachshund Reddit community, Facebook groups for IVDD Dachshund owners.
+Calgary IVDD support: the r/dachshund Reddit community, plus Facebook groups for IVDD Dachshund owners.

 How do I survive 8 weeks of strict crate rest with my Dachshund?

-The hardest part of IVDD recovery for owners — emotionally and logistically.
+This is the hardest part of IVDD recovery for owners, both emotionally and logistically.

 Survival strategies that work for Calgary Dachshund owners:

-1. Set up a dedicated recovery zone — large crate or pen (36–42 inch) in a quiet room, NOT in the busy household area.
+1. Set up a dedicated recovery zone.
+Use a large crate or pen (36–42 inch) in a quiet room, NOT in the busy household area.
 Your dog needs less stimulation, not more

-2. Position the crate so the dog can see you but not be tempted to move toward you
+2. Position the crate so the dog can see you but is not tempted to move toward you

-3. Mental enrichment to compensate for physical restriction: frozen Kongs (peanut butter, yogurt, canned food), snuffle mats with hidden treats, lick mats, slow-feeding puzzle toys, training games from inside the crate (sit, watch me, paw — minimal head/back movement)
+3. Mental enrichment to make up for physical restriction: frozen Kongs (peanut butter, yogurt, canned food), snuffle mats with hidden treats, lick mats, slow-feeding puzzle toys, and gentle training games from inside the crate (sit, watch me, paw) with minimal head and back movement

-4. Brain games > physical games.
-Nose work even for crate-restricted dogs
+4. Brain games beat physical games.
+Nose work helps even crate-bound dogs

-5. Dim lighting and white noise reduce stimulation that triggers movement
+5. Dim lighting and white noise cut down on stimulation that triggers movement

-8. Many Dachshunds object to crate rest (whining, barking, scratching).
-Do NOT release them — this is the most important rule.
-Trazodone or other vet-prescribed sedation may help severe cases
+8. Many Dachshunds object to crate rest with whining, barking, and scratching.
+Do NOT let them out.
+This is the single most important rule.
+Trazodone or other vet-prescribed sedation can help in severe cases

 9. Owner emotional self-care: this is a marathon.
-Schedule short outings to maintain your own mental health.
-Family/friends rotate crate-watch duties
+Plan short outings to protect your own mental health.
+Have family or friends share crate-watch duty

-Calgary IVDD support groups (Facebook, Reddit r/dachshund) provide moral support — many Calgary owners have done this and survived.
+Calgary IVDD support groups on Facebook and Reddit (r/dachshund) provide moral support.
+Many Calgary owners have done this and made it through.

 Should I choose conservative management or surgery for IVDD?